minimalic/silverstripe-bootloader/README.md

 ### Compiling own CSS

 The `run-script watch` will also monitor and compile your own SCSS file named `style.scss` located at `themes/main/scss/` into `themes/main/css/`.
-Warning: your existing `themes/main/css/style.css` (if any) will be overwritten!
+Your existing `themes/main/css/style.css` (if any) will be overwritten.

 ## License